danjac/blog-eo/posts/anatomyofdjangohtmxproject.md

 {% endverbatim %}
 ```

 This shows how well Alpine and HTMX play together.
-Whenever the user starts typing some letters, HTMX will fetch the response -  a list of tags - into the `tags-list` element.
+Whenever the user starts typing some letters, HTMX will fetch the response -  zero or more tags - into the `tags-list` element.
 Each tag looks like this:

 ```html
   <a class="tag" @click="insertTag('python')">python</a>